On the structure of a log smooth pair in the equality case of the Bogomolov-Gieseker inequality: Introduction

 \section{Introduction}

 Let $E$ be a vector bundle on a smooth projective variety $X$.
 If $E$ is semistable with respect to some ample divisor $H$, then the Bogolomov-Gieseker inequality holds:

 If the equality holds, then $E$ is projectively flat.
 Therefore, in the equality case of the Bogomolov-Gieseker inequality, the structure of a vector bundle is restricted.
-We are interested in the structure of $X$ when the equality holds in the Bogomolov-Gieseker inequality for the tangent bundle $T_{X}$ or the canonical extension sheaf $\mathcal{E}$.
-(We will define the canonical extension sheaf in Definition \ref{can_ext}.)
-In \cite{GKP20a} and \cite{GKP20b}, under the some assumptions, we already know the structure of $X$ in the equality case.
+Moreover, in \cite{GKP20a} and \cite{GKP20b}, we already know the structure of $X$ when the equality holds in the Bogomolov-Gieseker inequality for the tangent bundle $T_{X}$ or the canonical extension sheaf $\mathcal{E}$ (see Definition \ref{can_ext} below) under the some assumptions.

 \begin{thm} \cite[Theorem 1.3]{GKP20a} Let $X$ be a projective klt variety.
 Assume that $-K_X$ is nef.
 Then the following are equivalent. \begin{enumerate} \item There exists an ample Cartier divisor $H$ on $X$ such that the canonical extension sheaf $\mathcal{E}$ is $H$-semistable and the equality holds in the Bogomolov-Gieseker inequality for $\mathcal{E}$: